 Sewanee: The University of the South

 In 1940, Sewanee voluntarily left the Southeastern Football Conference, when it demanded that the university build a new, larger football stadium.
 Sewanee has kept its focus squarely on strong academic standards.
 It requires English composition, literature, two foreign language courses at the intermediate level, mathematics, and natural science.
 In addition, it has requirements for philosophy, Western civilization, and fine arts.
-Sewanee has set a high standard, too, for putting students first: responding to the recession, it lowered its tuition rate by 10% for 2011-2012.
+Sewanee has set a high standard, too, for putting students first: responding to the recession, it lowered its tuition rate by 10% in 2011-2012.

 Pepperdine students complete an integrated core curriculum which addresses important skills like writing and mathematics as well as traditional liberal-arts disciplines and the natural sciences.
 They also have the option to take a four-semester great-books sequence, which is integrated into the core curriculum and introduces students to great works, from Homer and the Bible to the present day.